oncowonyoungcho/nii2dcm/README.md

 ```

 ### Other
-Eventually, nii2dcm will be extended to cover other imaging modalities including CT, Ultrasound, X-Ray, etc.
+Eventually, nii2dcm will be extended to cover other imaging modalities including Ultrasound, X-Ray, etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>